lee-zhg/watson-voicebot/README.md

 ## Conversation Flow

-The following diagram shows how Voice Agent with Watson orchestrates the various Watson services to create an agent.
+The following diagram shows how Voice Integration with Watson orchestrates the various Watson services to create an cognitive agent.
 Within seconds, utterances flow between the services to result in a natural-sounding conversation with the caller.
-Voice Agent with Watson acts as a hub through which the caller and each Watson service communicate.
+Voice Integration with Watson acts as a hub through which the caller and each Watson service communicate.

 !["watson-voicebot-architecture"](docs/images/architecture02.png)